Open-Ocean-Software/Hexacopter-Drone-Lighting/README.md

    the built-in functions defined in "/include/Register.h" and "/include/Registers.h".

+## Saving Registers
+As mentioned before, the registers have the capability to be saved between power cycles in the EEPROM.
+This feature is built into the controller.
+The values are loaded when the controller is powered on, and they are saved when the control register is set to disabled and the module enters standby.

 ## Presets
 Presets are a built-in way to control the entire functionality of the module without the need to have continuous communication with the module.
 The presets